 How special would it be to able to wander just down the street to a panoramic rooftop lounge whenever the mood strikes?
-Check out these Two Furnished Short Term Rentals In Prime Riverdale starting at $2795/month and just a 10-minute stroll to The Broadview Hotel!
+Check out these Two Furnished Short Term Rentals In Prime Riverdale starting at $3250/month (with parking!) and just a 10-minute stroll or 4-minute streetcar ride to The Broadview Hotel!

 If you’re seeking to buy or rent this year, your strategy must be fluid enough to respond to market dynamics, but not so elastic that emotions and the proverbial heat of the moment pushes you towards a decision that may not ultimately yield the results you desire.
 Need some guidance?
 Allow me – and my team – to offer my insights and guidance on everything Toronto real estate!

 If you’re interested in this location, this post may be of value to you: How Toronto Real Estate Near Queen Street – East & West – Is Climbing In Value, as it shares how Queen Street East (and West) are on price trajectories that are outperforming what were long considered Toronto’s Triple AAA neighbourhoods.

 My love and fascination for, neighbourhoods in the original City of Toronto is one part of what makes my career so interesting and dynamic.
 Here are a few more blogs about the evolution of other city neighbourhoods:

 • Excavating The History Of Toronto’s Avenue Road

 • From Brownfield To Playing Field: A Brief History Of Toronto’s Davenport Village

 • A Brief History On The Intensification Of The Danforth In Toronto

 • Garden City: The History And Revitalization Of Toronto’s Regent Park Neighbourhood